charlesreid1/asmodeus/README.md

 <a name="pelican"></a>
 ## The Pelican Site

-This tool will manage a website with Pelican, a static page generator for Python.
+This bot will manage a website with Pelican, a static page generator for Python.

 ### Tools Required